gbowne1/TwitchBot/README.md

 ## Contributing
 If you wish to contribute to this project, head over to [Contributing.md](https://github.com/gbowne1/TwitchBot/blob/main/CONTRIBUTING.md) for more information.

+## Licensing
+For more information on the licensing of this project, refer to [LICENSING](https://github.com/gbowne1/TwitchBot/blob/main/LICENSE)

 ## Warning
 [Under Construction] Please do not use this in production.
 There is no guarantee this will connect to Twitch Chat.